vijaivir/to-do/README.md

 # to-do

-A Todo app that let's you add and delete tasks, built using Vue and Vuetify based on a [YouTube tutorial](https://www.youtube.com/watch?v=CjXgoYo86yY) by Danny Connell.
+A Todo app that let's you add and delete tasks.
+Built using Vue.js and Vuetify based on a [YouTube tutorial](https://www.youtube.com/watch?v=CjXgoYo86yY) by Danny Connell.

 ![Screen Shot 2022-05-14 at 1 07 12 PM](https://user-images.githubusercontent.com/91633223/168446836-8d967758-8803-4b93-abba-1782e0b21169.png)